cnlohr/ch32v003fun/examples/spi_24L01_tx/README.md

 CRC, for example, is not implemented yet and I'm incapable of making DMA easy, as the spi dac example showed the processor can be mostly "braindead" and the tiny chip can still output loads of data.

 ## nRF24L01(+) library
-This is the doing of NAME HERE, I've just included a copy of his LIBRARY here and made some modifications.
+This is the doing of [Reza Ebrahimi](https://github.com/ebrezadev), I've just included a copy of [his library](https://github.com/ebrezadev/nRF24L01-C-Driver) here and made some modifications.

 ## example
 The example shows how to send either a uint8_t or a char[16].
 To choose, move the comments.
-The receiver-part is HERE, split in two because I don't know how to have the unified makefile recurse any differently.
+The receiver-part is spi_24L01_rx, split in two because I don't know how to have the unified makefile recurse any differently.
+You can enable / disable acknowledge mode by using "ACK_MODE" or "NO_ACK_MODE" in the call to nrf24_transmit().

 ### nRF module
 Never connect the nRF module to 5V, it operates at 1.9-3.3V, much past that it will probably die!
-Also, I've become convinced the briliant engineers at nordic are evil!
+Also, I've become convinced the briliant engineers at nordic are evil!!
 Thanks to nordics specifications in the datasheet, the chinese module manufacturers don't even pack 100nF onto the board as bypass caps!
 Four hours of trouble-shooting later I stumbled upon the magic of adding a capacitor!!
 For you see, as the IC transmits its packets, it draws huge amounts.. wrong!